 I have received my check-out report and do not agree with what it says, what is the next step?

-Before contacting us about the check-out report, please wait until we have sent you your deposit breakdown.
-This is because there may be things on the check-out report that have changed during your tenancy that the independent inventory company were not aware of.
+Hold fire!
+Please refer to the breakdown of your deductions.
+There may be things on the check-out report that have changed during your tenancy that the independent inventory company were not aware of.
 We work hard to go through each individual check-out report to ensure that you aren’t charged for things that have legitimately changed during your tenancy.
-We use your original check-in report for comparison when we go back to check the property.
-Once you have received your deposit report, we can then discuss any areas of concern.
+We use your original inventory report for comparison when we go back to check the property.
+If you are unhappy with the breakdown of deductions, please click here

 I am not the lead tenant, and this person is not around at the moment, can I be the spokesperson for the house regarding the deposit return?